 any cooperation with other research programmes in the Area, such as with the ISA, States, other Contractors, or non-governmental organizations.

-Highlight any deviations from baseline data collection requirements provided in relevant Standards and Guidelines, and the Regional Environmental Management Plan
+Highlight any deviations from baseline data collection requirements provided in relevant Standards and Guidelines, and the Regional Environmental Management Plan [, and provide a rationale for those deviations.]

+Assess the sufficiency of baseline data collected and compiled in view of the aim to establish mining-related environmental change in relation to natural variability.

-Raw baseline data and computer code used to analyse and provide a description of the Marine Environment shall be included in the annexures of the Environmental Impact Statement or, if the data and/or code hasbeen previously submitted to the Authority, the applicant may provide a link to the Authority’s database where the data and/or code is stored or other location where such information has been made available online.
+Raw baseline data and computer code[, with sufficient metadata and code comments,] used to analyse and provide a description of the Marine Environment shall be included in the annexures of the Environmental Impact Statement or, if the data and/or code have been previously submitted to the Authority, the applicant may provide a link to the Authority’s database where the data and/or code [][are] stored or other location where such information has been made available online.

 3bis.3 Methodology for Summarizing Baseline Data